 The over-arching vision is to create a socially-transformative, community-embedded urban farm and cultural events space that connects and educates people, builds a local food network, fills homes with fresh local food, and creates engaging and meaningful jobs.
 Through the project they aim to:

 - Grow fresh high-quality food right in the heart of the city all year round with minimal environmental impact.

 - Reconnect people with real food, empowering them to make informed choices that will lead to a healthier and more sustainable lifestyle.

 - Create a space that provides a true sense of place, where all members of our community can come and feel welcome, enjoy good food, take part in empowering workshops, watch inspiring performances and enjoy amazing events.

-This project is another great example of Baltic business coming together and working in consultation with the area.
-Another local business involved in the scheme is Unit3 were involved in the design of the Baltic Farm in October 2018 and have worked with the stakeholders since to ensure that the design fulfils and meets all their requirements and that the planning process ran smoothly and was successful.
+This project is another great example of the Baltic business coming together and working in consultation with the area.
+Another local business involved in the scheme is Unit3 was involved in the design of the Baltic Farm in October 2018 and has worked with the stakeholders since to ensure that the design fulfills and meets all their requirements and that the planning process ran smoothly and was successful.

 In addition, the Baltic Farm will provide workshops, lectures, and citizen science to local schools as well as being open to the general public.
 Baltic Farm also intends to provide in excess of 10 jobs paid in the first year as well as providing a volunteer program in exchange for training and experience operating a vertical farm and managing an allotment.
 There have already been massive amounts of interest in the volunteer program.